olwimamdouh/SAA-C03/README.md

 __Note__ — I will alawys update this, regarding my progress.
 At the end you can check the whole preparing strategy plan in details.

+# Well-Architected Domains

+According to the exam guide there are four pillars as below:

+1. Design Secure Architectures
+2. Design Resilient Architectures
+3. Design High-Performing Architectures
+4. Design Cost-Optimized Architectures